lorenzo-rovigatti/comp_bio_notes/all_atom.md

 ### Van der Waals Interactions

 Van der Waals interactions are weak forces that arise due to fluctuations in the electron density of atoms or molecules.
 These interactions include both attractive forces, arising from dipole-dipole interactions and induced dipole-induced dipole interactions (van der Waals dispersion forces, see @israelachvili2011intermolecular for a derivation of these terms), and repulsive forces, resulting from the overlap of electron clouds at close distances.
 Van der Waals interactions are described by empirical potential energy functions.
-The most common forms are the Lennard-Jones and Morse potentials, which we have already encountered when discussing [interactions in proteins](#sec:van-der-waals) and [](#sec:bond_stretching), respectively.
+The most common forms are the Lennard-Jones and Morse potentials, which we have already encountered when discussing [interactions in proteins](#sec:van-der-waals) and [bond stretching terms](#sec:bond_stretching), respectively.
 Here I report their functional forms, both of which account for attractive and repulsive components, for your convenience:

 $$
 \begin{aligned}